tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Limitations of immune checkpoint inhibitors
  - selection for tumor cells that can evade immune system (perhaps they lose MHC class I or IFN-γ response elements)
  - ICB can induce upregulation of other inhibitory receptors
+# A novel immune checkpoint-related gene signature for predicting overall survival and immune status in triple-negative breast cancer
+ - low-risk patients tend to have higher scores of *PD-1*, *CTLA-4*, *PD-L1*, *PD-L2*
 # Antiplatelet drugs may increase the risk for checkpoint inhibitor-related pneumonitis in advanced cancer patients
  - mechanism: changed immune landscape within tumor microenvironemnt, platelets' role in circulation and immune system being disturbed
  - platelet-derived PD-L1 reported to promote immune evasion and contribute to tumor growth by inhibiting CD4<sup>+</sup> and CD8<sup>+</sup> lymphocytes